gordonrl/mcc-carpools/README.md

     9. When installing on MacOS or Linux, when it tells you what to run in the terminal window, replace "Miniconda3-latest-MacOSX-x86_64.sh" with the full name of the installer you downloaded (I’m sorry I did all of this on mac so it’s a little trickier to translate to Windows and Linux without having done it).
     10. You will need to accept the terms once you open the installer.
 Additionally, say yes to all of the prompts that come up, such as “Wish the installer to initialize Miniconda3 by running conda init?”
     11. Once you're done downloading Conda, close your terminal and reopen it, type "conda deactivate", then "conda update conda" in the terminal to make sure everything is up to date.
+        - It will say "Proceed [y/n], type 'y'
     12. Once Conda is updated, type "conda config --set auto_activate_base false"

 The hard step is over!
 Yay!
 And you never have to do it again!!!
 There's just a tiny bit more to do before you'll be making carpools like it's nothing.

 2. Download this program from GitHub (Here's the link if you're reading this on Google Docs: https://github.com/gordonrl/mcc-carpools) and store it wherever you want on your computer as long as you can access it.
-To do this press "<> Code" then "Download ZIP" This will be called "mcc-carpools-main" when you download it.
-Feel free to rename it to whatever you want or leave it be. *If you choose to rename it, don't use spaces! use hyphens or underscores instead -- This will make navigating to the folder much easier*
+To do this press the green button that says "<> Code" then "Download ZIP" This will be called "mcc-carpools-main" when you download it.
+Feel free to rename it to whatever you want or leave it be. *If you choose to rename it, don't use spaces! use hyphens or underscores instead -
+    - This will make navigating to the folder much easier* - This will download a ZIP file, once it’s on your computer you need to open it, this will open the actual folder.

 3. In your terminal, navigate to the carpools folder you downloaded in the previous step.
 I currently have the carpools folder on my desktop so this step looks like "cd /Users/Gordon/Desktop/mcc_carpools".
 To make sure you're in the right place, type "pwd" and that same set of slashes should pop up.